The Dramatic Story Behind Guy Fawkes and Bonfire Night

 How did the Gunpowder Plot unfold?

 The leader of the plot was Robert Catesby, who was said to be a charismatic and well-educated Catholic on a crusade to reinstate Catholicism as the religion of England.
-To help execute his plan, he recruited a small group of men, including Guy Fawkes.
+To help execute his plan, he recruited a small group of men.
+One of these men was Guy Fawkes (by now, you probably already recognise his name).

 The group of conspirators leased a house in the heart of Westminster, close to Parliament House.
-This house enabled the group to smuggle 36 barrels of gunpowder into a ground-floor cellar which they had leased – and it lay directly underneath the House of Lords, ready to set off a massive explosion.
+This house enabled the group to smuggle 36 barrels of gunpowder into a ground-floor cellar which they had leased.
+Conveniently, it lay directly underneath the House of Lords, ready to set off a massive explosion.

 They found Fawkes guarding the explosives in the cellar.
-He was questioned and tortured over the next few days and confessed the names of his co-conspirators and their scheme to blow up the House of Lords.
+He was questioned and tortured over the next few days.
+Eventually he confessed the names of his co-conspirators and their scheme to blow up the House of Lords.
 All of the men were arrested and executed.

-No one knows for sure who sent the letter, but it’s believed that one member of Fawkes’ group sent a letter to his friend who worked in Parliament, warning him to stay away on 5th November.
+No one knows for sure who sent the letter.
+It’s believed that one member of Fawkes’ group sent a letter to his friend who worked in Parliament, warning him to stay away on 5th November.

 Donald Trump effigy - bonfire night in Lewes